 Natural increase and net migration are the two sources of population change.
 A natural increase in population occurs when there are more births than deaths, while an increase through net migration arises when more people enter the county than exit.
-Like Wisconsin, Green Lake County had positive net migration since 2020.
-However, Green Lake County's population faced a natural decrease of -0.8%, compared to a 0.1% increase statewide.
-Natural increase is largely a function of age, illustrating the state level workforce quantity issues on a local scale.
+Waushara County's 1% net migration rate was 0.1 percentage points greater than the statewide rate.
+On the other hand, the county's population growth was weighed down by a -1.1% natural increase rate - resulting in an overall change of -0.1%.
+Natural increase is largely a function of age, which provides one way of illustrating state level workforce quantity issues on a local scale.